lolive/shinyshell/README.md

 # Install:

-Install these scrits with the following commands:
+Install Shinyshell and all its packages with the following commands:

 git clone --recursive https://github.com/lolive/shinyshell $HOME/.bashrc.dir